eosrio/hyperion-docs/docs/providers/setup/hyperion_configuration.md

     }
 ```

-By default, the stream api will be available on the `port 1234`, this can be configured by the `api.stream_port property` in the chain config file.
+By default, the stream api will be available on the port 1234, this can be configured by the `api.stream_port` property in the chain config file.

 Once you're done configuring, just **restart** both the **indexer and api**.